Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 LOUDON WAINWRIGHT III: Well, as you know, or - for some time, I've been writing lots of songs about the family.
-I'm really interested in the dynamics of - dysfunctional and otherwise.
+I'm really interested in the dynamics of dysfunctional and otherwise.
 And then my family, like most families, has issues, I guess, to use that word.
 So, you know, I was just thinking about the dedication.
-And it came to me, as sometimes these things do.
+And it came to me as sometimes these things do.
 And I liked the sound of it.
-So I just - it's also, I like the fact that the word put is - can also be past and present and future.
+So I just - it's also - I like the fact that the word put is - can also be - can be past and present and future.

 WAINWRIGHT III: So it's a kind of historical but ongoing thing.

 GROSS: Right.
 And the other thing that's interesting to me about the dedication is it's for the family when you're a part of really, like, three families with children.
 You have children with three different women and are a part of three separate families.
 Do you think of it all as one family?

 WAINWRIGHT III: Yeah.
 I mean, the three - they're different, the three entities or families.
 But we are, occasionally - a lot of the time, actually, we were all thrown together for whatever reason.
 And then it feels like just one big - is it meshuganah?
 No, that's the wrong word.
 What's the right word?

 GROSS: Mishpacha.
 Mishpacha.